devcenterco/frontend-test-I/README.md

 2. Request to be added to the zeplin project here. https://zpl.io/adAxWm5

 3. Complete the project and commit your work.
-Send the URL of your own repository to @seun on the Slack here bit.ly/dcs-slack.
+Send the URL of your own repository to @kolawole.balogun on the Slack here bit.ly/dcs-slack.

 ## Show your working